cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Extended Key Usage Registry {#EKU}

 IANA has created a new registry titled "CBOR Extended Key Usage Registry" under the new heading "CBOR Certificate".
 The columns of the registry are Value, Extended Key Usage Purpose, and Reference, where Value is an integer, and the other columns are text strings.
-For values in the interval \[-24, 23\] the registration procedure is "IETF Review".
+For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+---------------------------------------+